david125tran/Large_Language_Model_Engineering/README.md

     - **FAISS Vector Store:** Stores embeddings in a `FAISS` index for fast similarity searches.
     - **Conversational RAG:** Implements a LangChain `ConversationalRetrievalChain` with `ChatOpenAI` and `ConversationBufferMemory`.
 The chatbot retrieves relevant document chunks, augments the LLM's prompt with context, and generates informed responses while maintaining chat history.
     - **Chat Interaction:** The chatbot uses the `FAISS` index to retrieve relevant context for user queries,  augmenting the LLM's response and maintaining conversation history.
 ---
+### **Day 22: RAG System Diagnostics & Chunking Strategy** 🔍

+- **Objective:** Diagnose and resolve issues in a Retrieval-Augmented Generation (RAG) system where the Large Language Model (LLM) fails to answer questions due to insufficient context.
+This script is a continuation of Days 18-21.
+This focuses on understanding LangChain's internal execution flow using callbacks and optimizing the chunking strategy.

+- **Additions from Days 18-21:**
+    - `LangChain` underneath the hood
+    - `StdOutCallbackHandler`

+- **Highlights:**
+    - **Diagnosing Retrieval Issues with Callbacks:** In Day 21, the RAG system struggled to answer specific questions like **"Who received the prestigious IIOTY award in 2023?"**.
+By introducing `callbacks=[StdOutCallbackHandler()]` to the `ConversationalRetrievalChain`, you're able to inspect the exact chunks of information being sent to the LLM.
+This revealed that the relevant information was not being retrieved, leading to the LLM's inability to answer the question.
+    - **Optimizing Chunking Strategy:** The core fix involved adjusting the `k` parameter in the retriever.
+Previously, the retriever defaulted to a small number of chunks (e.g., `k=4`).
+By modifying the retriever initialization to `retriever = vectorstore.as_retriever(search_kwargs={"k": 25})`, we significantly increased the number of relevant chunks (to 25) passed to the LLM.
+This provided the LLM with a much broader context, enabling it to successfully answer the previously unanswerable question about the IIOTY award.
+    - **Understanding `k` and its Implications:** Increasing `k` sends more textual data to the LLM, improving accuracy by providing more context.
+However, this also means higher token usage (potentially increasing API costs), longer processing times, and the need to be mindful of the LLM's context window limits.
+This day emphasized the importance of tuning retrieval parameters for optimal RAG performance.
+---